Hi, Mark Davis from WBAP, Dallas, Fort Worth, Texas.

 Hard to know there.

-And and so in every crowd in all of these capitals across this part of the world is an enormous mixed bag of motivations that makes it very hard to know how to definitively feel about them.
+And so in every crowd in all of these capitals across this part of the world is an enormous mixed bag of motivations that makes it very hard to know how to definitively feel about them.

 Okay, I understand that.

-But you know, if we completely eliminate the sovereign nation idea, then what is to stop, you know, okay, somebody doesn't like what's going on in the United States.
+But, you know, if we completely eliminate the sovereign nation idea, then what is to stop, you know, okay, somebody doesn't like what's going on in the United States.

-What would be their what would be their reason?
+What would be their reason?

 What would be their reason for doing so?

-Why would they why would they invade us?
+Why would they invade us?

 Well, why are we invading Libya?

-Because Libya under Qaddafi, and with the instability that uh that a Libya taken over by God knows who or continuing under Qaddafi with regard to the oil market, with regard to terror, with regard to humanitarian reasons, of the of the bludgeoning and brutal murder of his own people.
+Because Libya, under Qaddafi, and with the instability that a Libya taken over by God knows who or continuing under Qaddafi with regard to the oil market, with regard to terror, with regard to humanitarian reasons of the bludgeoning and brutal murder of his own people, there are plenty of actual reasons to do this.

 That's why I asked.